IoT (Internet of Things) Wireless Protocols and Their Frequency Bands

 • WAVIoT: This LPWAN has been developed specifically with IoT and M2M bi-directional communication in mind.
 WAVIoT harnesses ISM bands using the NB-Fi protocol for applications such as utility metering.

-About IoT: Devices, Antennas, History and Future:
+About IoT: Devices, antennas, History and Future

 • The devices (“Things”) are common everyday devices and equipment, including smartphones, wearables, vehicles, and instruments.